 Scotland is one of the best destinations in the world for sea kayaking as it boasts hundreds of miles of secluded beaches, cliffs, caves, tunnels, and beautiful blue waters.
 You'll be able to explore curious coves, paddle alongside the local wildlife and make a voyage to distant isles, all the while taking in some refreshing sea air.
 Sea kayak holidays in Scotland vary from day trips to multi-day expeditions.
 You can also take part in sea kayaking courses and learn how to sea kayak in Scotland's beautiful waters.

 Here are a few ideas for sea kayaking in Scotland:

 - East Neuk of Fife - Explore the beautiful East Neuk of Fife coastline by sea kayak with East Neuk Outdoors.
 The Firth of Forth's unique geography and environment offers a varied selection of trips to suit all levels while taking in some amazing wildlife and history.

-- Orkney, Shetlands, Skye and the Outer Hebrides - Some of the most spectacular and challenging sea cliffs, arches and tunnels in Europe can be found in Orkney, including the famous Old Man of Hoy.
-Sea kayaking holidays with Wilderness Scotland offer a wonderful way to explore the coastline of the Highlands and Isles, including Orkney, Shetlands, the Outer Hebrides and the Isle of Skye.
+- Orkney, Shetland, Skye and the Outer Hebrides - Some of the most spectacular and challenging sea cliffs, arches and tunnels in Europe can be found in Orkney, including the famous Old Man of Hoy.
+Sea kayaking holidays with Wilderness Scotland offer a wonderful way to explore the coastline of the Highlands and Isles, including Orkney, Shetland, the Outer Hebrides and the Isle of Skye.